This blog may contain affiliate links. Read our disclosure policy for more info.

 This 2-hour whitewater rafting tour takes you along the Kanaskasis River.
 The rapids are exciting but not too dangerous and suitable for anyone over the age of 5.
 You’ll get completely geared up before you start and finish the excitement with a calm float where you can also opt for a swim!

-Related Read: If you can’t get enough of the water, some of the best whitewater rafting tours in Jasper are nearby!
+Related Read: If you can’t get enough of the water, some of the best whitewater rafting tours in Jasper are also nearby!

 38. Explore the new “pedestrian-only” street

-Along Bear street, you’ll find lots of restaurants, cafes, and shops as well as beautiful greenery and plenty of benches.
+Along Bear Street, you’ll find lots of restaurants, cafes, and shops as well as beautiful greenery and plenty of benches.
 Pop into Banff National Perk for your caffeine fix or try a delicious German strudel at JK Bakery.
-For something more substantial there are loads of great restaurants on Bear Street.
-Some of the best I’ve tried here include Banff Poutine for, yep you guessed it, the famous Canadian dish of poutine, or for the best pizza in Banff, visit the Bear Street Tavern.

 39. Ride the Mount Norquay Sightseeing Gondola